juliafan55/javascript-trivia/README.md

 7. If you'd like to play again, click the Restart button!

 ## Next Steps
-The current version of the game doesn't contain different categories.
-I'd like to implement that with each category being a different Studio Ghibli movie.
+I'd like to implement more categories that with each category being a different Studio Ghibli movie.
+I encountered scoping issues and have to review the functions individually to be able to implement it.
 Also, I'd like to implement different point amount awarded depending on the difficulty of the question.

 ## Acknowledgments
 - [Modal reference by Carlos Godoy](https://git.generalassemb.ly/carlos-godoy720/modals)